The Knowledge You Expect. The Compassion You Deserve.

 In essence, the court determines the incomes of the parties to establish the amount of money that would have been available to spend on the children of the marriage or relationship, perhaps as if the marriage continued.

-Call Drexler Law to learn more about the proper calculation of Child Support.
+Call Drexler Law or contact us online to learn more about the proper calculation of child support.

 Child support should meet the basic needs of each child, but the funds can also be used to enhance the child’s life experiences.